10 Tips to Implement Mindfulness in the Workplace

 What about multi-tasking?
 Here’s what the research says.
 Basically, after reducing time spent on multi-tasking, participants reported that both their productivity and their quality of work significantly increased.

 In fact, they were meaningfully connected with colleagues, family, and friends by being able to listen better.
-But being mindful at work can have even a greater impact than by simply changing listening.
+But practicing mindfulness in the workplace can have even a greater impact than by simply changing listening.
 It can transform our connection with a bigger world by channeling our feelings of interdependence.

 We can all use more interdependent thinking from Wall Street to Main Street.
 Mindfulness in the workplace can be a change agent that reaches all the way to company vision.